nerdishbynature/nerdishbynature.github.io/_posts/2015-08-19-devops-continuous-integration.md

 author_github: pietbrauer
 ---

-# DevOps in the iOS World - Continuous Integration

 Continuous integration should be a crucial part in every developers daily workflow.
 Some time ago most iOS Developers never heard of it, except they came from another platform.
 That luckily changed but I still see exceptions.

 Continuous Integration (CI) originated as part of extreme programming (XP).
 Originally web applications where integrated once a week or once a month and every time a new version was integrated it resulted in an Integration Hell.
 Features broke and functionality was lost.
 To circumvent this integrations were moved from a weekly or monthly schedule to a daily or hourly schedule.